apache/couchdb-documentation/rfcs/001-fdb-revision-metadata-model.md

 ## Update Path

-Multiple edit branches on a document are largely independent of one another in this design, but some coordination is required around the `Versionstamp`.
+Multiple edit branches on a document are largely independent of one another in this design, but some coordination is required around the `Sequence`.
 Recall that the `_changes` feed includes each document exactly once, so we do not want to be able to extend different edit branches in parallel and end up adding both stamps to the feed.
-We address this by storing the `Versionstamp` only on the so-called "winning" branch.
+We address this by storing the `Sequence` only on the so-called "winning" branch.
 Other branches set this to null.

 If a writer comes in and tries to extend a losing edit branch, it will find the